gitpod-io/template-hugo/README.md

 ### A new project

 Click the above "Open in Gitpod" button to start a new workspace.
 Once you're ready to push your first code changes, Gitpod will guide you to fork this project so you own it.
+In this Gitpod example, `hugo -D` has been run already which shows you the final build of the static site - feel free to delete the `public` folder once you get started.

 ### An existing project

-To get started with Create React App on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
+To get started with Hugo on Gitpod, add a [`.gitpod.yml`](./.gitpod.yml) file which contains the configuration to improve the developer experience on Gitpod.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation.